yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 {code}

 h2.
 The checkNulls method
-This method goes through the indexed fields and the byte array field and place into a {{short}} data type field an indication for the ones with null value using a bit map.
+This method goes through the indexed fields and the byte array field and place into a `short` data type field an indication for the ones with null value using a bit map.

 {code}
 private short checkNulls() {